Cleveland Clinic logo

 What can I expect if I have Torsades de Pointes?

-Your fast heart rhythm (ventricular tachycardia) from Torsades de Pointes often stops by itself, but it will come back often.
-It can also lead to sustained ventricular fibrillation if you don’t get treatment.
+You’ll stay in the hospital until your heart rhythm is under control.
+A fast heart rhythm (ventricular tachycardia) from Torsades de Pointes often stops by itself.
+But without treatment, it will come back often.
+It can also lead to ventricular fibrillation.

-If you don’t get treatment, Torsades de Pointes could be deadly.
-With treatment, your chances of survival are good, especially if you stop taking the medicine that caused Long QT interval.
+If you don’t get treatment, Torsades de Pointes could become fatal.
+With treatment, your chances of survival are good, especially if you stop taking the medicine that caused the long QT interval.

 Advertisement